 3. A Health Care Directive

-A health care directive, also known as an advance directive, is a document that outlines a person’s wishes for medical treatment.
-Your “agent,” or person designated to act on your behalf, can direct healthcare professionals as to how to continue your medical care if you aren’t able to direct them yourself.
-It’s important to choose someone who knows the medical decisions you would choose for yourself and will carry them out according to your requests if necessary.
-In the event you aren’t competent enough to make your own decisions, healthcare professionals will rely on the agent you choose to speak on your behalf when it comes to your medical care.
+A health care directive (also known as an advance directive) is a document that outlines your wishes about medical treatment.
+The person you choose to act on your behalf (your “agent”) can make decisions about your medical care and communicate your wishes to healthcare professionals if you can’t communicate them yourself.
+Healthcare professionals will rely on your agent to speak on your behalf when it comes to your medical care.

 4. A Trust

-A trust is a legal entity that holds assets for the benefit of another person or entity.
-Trusts work similarly to leaving your inheritance in a will, but often they may be more beneficial, because a will only becomes active after you die.
-A trust protects your assets and allows your wishes to be made known if you become incapacitated while you’re still living.
+A Trust is a legal tool that holds your assets for the benefit of another person or entity.
+In many ways, Trusts work similarly to a Will, but they can be more beneficial because certain types of Trusts can protect and direct your assets while you are still living.

 5. Beneficiary Designations